Lewis Hamilton 8th in qualifying in Ferrari debut as Norris takes pole for F1 race in Australia

 "Not a bad way to start the year, thanks everyone,” Norris said on his team radio shortly after the qualifying session ended ahead of Sunday’s opening race of the Formula 1 season.

+“It isn’t quite where we wanted to be but overall I’m satisfied with the progress we have made over the past two days," Hamilton said.
+"We didn’t expect to be eight- or nine-tenths (of a second) behind pole but given this is a weekend of firsts for me, I didn’t underestimate how steep the learning curve would be.”

-Norris went into the third session of final qualifying on the back foot after his first lap was deleted for track limit infringements at turn four, where he had all four wheels off the track.
+Norris went into Q3 on the back foot after his first lap was deleted for a track limit infringement at turn four, where he put all four wheels off the track.
+But he delivered when it mattered with his one run.

+“It’s a tough one, because you want to take a lot of risks, especially on this track,” Norris said.
+“It’s a track where you’ve got to commit and you’ve got to know you know what your target is and once you’ve turned in, you’re kind of hoping for the best in a lot of cases.

+“Obviously I took too many of my first (Q3) lap and got track limits, so I was in a difficult position with knowing how much risk I wanted to take, but I put it together well.”

+And the Brit is confident he can maintain that form in the race.

+“I think we were decent in Bahrain, and I think we’re going to be pretty good here," Norris said.
+“We were pretty good here last year and that was with a much worse car, so we’re going in with one target clearly, which is to have two cars at the top.”

-Norris' teammate and Melbourne-born Oscar Piastri was second, enabling McLaren to lock out the front row for the second straight race, following 2024's season-ending Abu Dhabi Grand Prix.
+Piastri was not unhappy to be second, having maximixed his lap, which enabled McLaren to lock out the front row for the second straight race, following 2024’s season-ending Abu Dhabi Grand Prix.
+But the Australian hasn’t given up on becoming the first Australian to win his home F1 Grand Prix.

-“Pretty happy.
-It’s obviously great to start the year on the font row — only one position back from what I would’ve liked,” Piastri said.
-“Just not quite enough in Q3 but I’m pretty happy with a solid start.”

-Red Bull’s Max Verstappen, the defending world champion, claimed third, shrugging off pre-season pace concerns for the team about its RB21 car.
+“It would be really special to be able to achieve that,” Piastri said.
+“But, I’m not setting my sights too to firmly on that, we’ve got a lot of work to do (first) to try to maximize the race tomorrow – we (also) have to see what the weather does first.”

 AP Formula 1: https://apnews.com/hub/formula-one